gis-yang/DroneMapping/README.md

 **Geo-referencing**

+One of the biggest challenges of coastal drone mapping is that a relatively homogeneous water surface leads to difficulties in registering images because the image mosaic algorithm usually needs some target on the image as a matching point to stitch together images with overlaying parts.

 For points on land, we used obvious objects, such as red buckets that could be easily identified in the drone image.
 For image referencing over the water, we used light-colored buoys with anchors fixed on the water surface to serve as the Ground Control Point (GCP).
 Using a Garmin R1 GNSS high-performance handheld GPS, we collected about 10 points for each of the sites.
 The coordinates of the GCPs are included in the mapping software to geo-register the images.
 By associating features on the scanned image with real-world x and y coordinates, the software can progressively warp the image so it fits other spatial datasets.